naitikiitb13-cpu/customer-churn-rfm-analysis-/README.md

 * **Wholesale Impact:** High-volume wholesalers significantly skew the distribution and require specialized outlier handling.
 * **Model Comparison:** The repository compares **BG-NBD**, **Pareto-NBD**, and **MBG-NBD** variants.
 * **Predictive Power:** The model successfully identifies top-tier "Whale" customers who contribute to ~80% of the predicted 12-month revenue.

-## 🤝 Contributing

-This is a Midway Report for [Your Course/Company Name].
-Suggestions for improving the Gamma-Gamma independence assumption or incorporating seasonal features are welcome.